As an Amazon Associate we earn a small commission from qualifying purchases.

 o Take another breath when you need to and give several more pushes before the contraction is gone.

 o Also, always listen to the nurse, doctor or any practitioner who is guiding you and stop when you are told to do so.
 They know when is the best time to push and when it’s time for you to rest.

 o Make sure to rest in between contractions to build your strength for the next one.

 A mirror will be helpful to know if you are making progress with pushing.
 If you see that your baby’s head goes in and out of the vagina, don’t worry as this process requires multiple attempts before your baby’s head finally comes out.

 Your birth partner’s role

 Some hospitals allow the presence of birth partners while some do not.
+(Just be thankful you made it to a hospital and aren’t having to give birth alone.)
 If you are a support person, here at the things that could help your partner in labor:

 o Help her relax and be comfortable with just your presence.
 Your presence alone can help your partner so much!